creamakerspace/website/content/equipment/omtech-laser.md

 ### Cutting or engraving a design

-1. Load or import the design into [LightBurn](https://lightburnsoftware.com/)
+1. Load, import, or create your design in [LightBurn](https://lightburnsoftware.com/).
+    - The PC connected to the laser has Lightburn installed.
+    - Lightburn supports importing lots of image (e.g. `.jpeg`, `.png`) and vector (e.g. `.svg`, `.ai`) file types
+    - You can make your own designs with programs like Adobe Illustrator or InkScape (free).
+1. Assign objects in Lightburn to different layers (colors) as needed
+    - Each layer gets its own power and speed settings
+    - Layers that cut around other cuts or engravings should be last (since the cut out may shift slightly)
+    - Set the speed and power using available material guides
 1. Turn on the laser, water chiller, and exhaust fan.
-1. Place your workpiece on the workbed, typically in the top-right corner.
+1. Place your workpiece on the workbed.
+Note that the origin is near the top-right corner.
 Adjust the workbed height as necessary with the manual adjustment knob.
 1. Focus the laser.
-Ensure the material is under the laser.
-Use either autofocus from the control panel, or place the acrylic focus tool on the piece and raise the bed until it barely touches the laser head.
+Jog the laser to a position above the material is under the laser, and adjust the workbed height using the Laser Focus Guide.
+(For the current lens, that is 16mm between the laser head and the material.
+The focal distance is determined by a ramp test.)
 1. From Lightburn, use the Trace button to have it move the laser head around the cut or engraving perimeter without powering the laser.
 Re-align the material as needed.
 1. Close the cover, and ensure the water chiller and exhaust are both running.
 1. Click "Start" in lightburn